Scripture Reference: Genesis 11:1-9

 Bad Pride is when you think TOO well of yourself.
 You might think you are better than you really are if you have bad pride.
 You might look down on other people and think you are better than them.
 God does not want us to have this kind of pride.

 The people who were building the tower had a bad kind of pride.
-They thought they were so good that they were even better than God.
-They never even said “thank you, God”.
+They thought their plan was better than God’s plan.
 They thought they didn’t need God to make the best city and the tallest tower.
 They thought they could do it all on their own.
 In fact, they thought so much about themselves that they didn’t even think about God very much at all.

 So God caused something amazing to happen.
 God confused the people’s languages so that they could no longer understand each other.
 When someone talked it just sounded like strange noises or “babbling.”